Brief History of Old Delhi

 Mughal Emperor Shah Jahan (1639-1648) built a new walled city in Delhi which was designed by Jahanara, the emperor’s favourite daughter.
 This city served as the capital of the Mughal Empire from 1649 to 1857 known as “Shahjahanbad” and remain the same till the last Mughal ruled.
 When British came to India for trading and later ruled India, they made Calcutta, now known as Kolkata, their capital.
 In 1920, the British shifted their capital to Delhi which remains the capital of India post independence as well.

-The story of this city built by Shahjahan, its wafting aromas, heritage and architecture are just a few of the reasons for getting lost in the allies of this city which a hub of rich culture and heritage.
+The history of Old Delhi built by Shahjahan, its wafting aromas, heritage and architecture are just a few of the reasons for getting lost in the allies of this city which a hub of rich culture and heritage.
 This is where Pandit Jawahar Lal Nehru got married who later became the first Prime Minister of independent India.

 The history of this city has seen various ups and down, politically & culturally.
 However, its culture, heritage and traditions regained its shine itself for the coming generations to explore and experience.